Network Granger Causality with Inherent Grouping Structure: Introduction

-Recent work of \citet{fujitaetal07} and \citet{lozanoetal09} employed NGC models coupled with penalized $\ell_1$ regression methods to learn gene regulatory mechanisms from time course microarray data.
+Over the past few years, several authors have adopted the framework of network Granger causality to analyze multivariate temporal data.
+For example, \citet{fujitaetal07} and \citet{lozanoetal09} employed NGC models coupled with penalized $\ell_1$ regression methods to learn gene regulatory mechanisms from time course microarray data.
 Specifically, \citet{lozanoetal09} proposed to group all the past observations, using a variant of group lasso penalty, in order to construct a relatively simple Granger network model.
 This penalty takes into account the average effect of the covariates over different time lags and connects Granger causality to this average effect being significant.
 However, it suffers from significant loss of information and makes the consistent estimation of the signs of the edges difficult (due to averaging). \citet{alitrunc} proposed a truncating lasso approach by introducing a truncation factor in the penalty term, which strongly penalizes the edges from a particular time lag, if it corresponds to a highly sparse adjacency matrix.

-Despite recent use of NGC in high dimensional settings, theoretical properties of the resulting estimators have not been fully investigated.
-For example, \citet{lozanoetal09} and \citet{alitrunc} discuss consistency of the resulting estimators, but neither address in depth selection consistency properties nor do they examine under what vector autoregressive structures the obtained results hold.
-Hence, there is significant room for theoretical work in understanding theoretically the performance of penalized estimators in NGC models.
+Despite recent use of NGC in applications involving high dimensional data, theoretical properties of the resulting estimators have not been fully investigated.
+For example, \citet{lozanoetal09} and \citet{alitrunc} discuss asymptotic properties of the resulting estimators, but neither address in depth norm consistency properties, nor do they examine under what vector autoregressive structures the obtained results hold.

-In addition, in many applications structural information about the variables exists, which could improve the estimation of Granger causal models.
-For example, genes can be naturally grouped according to their function or chromosomal location, stocks according to their industry sectors, assets/liabilities according to their class, etc. This information can be incorporated to the Granger causality framework through a group lasso penalty.
-If the group specification is correct it enables estimation of denser networks with limited sample sizes \citep{bach08, huangzhang10, lounici2011}.
-However, the group lasso penalty can achieve model selection consistency only at a group level.
-In other words, if the groups are misspecified, this procedure can not perform within group variable selection \citep{grpbridge09}, an important feature in many applications.
-To address this issue, we propose a new notion of ``direction consistency'', and use this notion to introduce a thresholded variant of group lasso for NGC models.